matplotlib/matplotlib/doc/faq/environment_variables_faq.rst

 Setting environment variables in windows
 ========================================

+Open the :program:`Control Panel` (:menuselection:`Start --> Control Panel`),
-Go to the Windows start menu, select `Control Panel`, then select the `System` icon, click the `Advanced` tab, and select the `Environment Variables` button.
-You can edit or add to the `user variables`.
+start the :program:`System` program.
+Click the :guilabel:`Advanced` tab and select the :guilabel:`Environment Variables` button.
+You can edit or add to the :guilabel:`User Variables`.